mcgfeller/py-schemas/README.md

 * Static type checking
   * Get the Python type of a schema element
 * Schema transformation:
-  * Get an annotated Python type of a schema element
+  * Get an annotated Python type of a schema element (Type Annotations are defined in [PEP 593](https://www.python.org/dev/peps/pep-0593))
-  * Construct a a Schema element from an annotated Python
+  * Construct a a Schema element from an annotated type
-  * Construct a Schema from another Schema (from another Schema solution) by going through annotated Python types for each element.
+  * Construct a Schema from another Schema (from another Schema solution) by going through annotated types for each element.
   * A complete round-trip fidelity between Schema solutions is not feasible, but basic field validation can be implemented.
-* Associate data with Schema
+* Associate data with a Schema

 The protocol doesn't provide a standard representation for Schemas or Schema Elements; it only provides standard access and use.
-However, it does provide standard Type Annotations for interoperability andminimal conversion of Schema features between Schema solutions.
-See [Alternatives considered](alternatives.md).
+However, it does provide standard Type Annotations for interoperability and minimal conversion of Schema features between Schema solutions.
+See also [Alternatives considered](alternatives.md).

 ## Allow wide variety of Use Cases and destinations